oren0e/check-crypto-investments/README.md

 should contain the id of the coin you are interested to monitor followed by a single space followed by the initial price you bought this coin for (price per 1 coin).
-If you're not sure about the `id` of your coin you can use the provided `CoinSearch` class to search for ids or any text you want in the list of all available coins (including ids and symbols as well).
+If you're not sure about the `id` of your coin you can use the provided `CoinSearch` class to search for ids or any text you want in the list of all available coins (including names and symbols as well).
 For example, to search for the id of SNX:
 ```python
 from backend.data_tools import CoinSearch